 5. I repeated the entire process (starting at #2) with these new desires.
 I did this recursively!

-After many loops, the blocks were integrated and unlearned.
-I feel a lot more now!
+After many iterations, my blocks were integrated and unlearned.
+I feel a lot more now.

 Thanks to Stag Lynn, Kaj Sotala, Damon Sasi, Epistea Residency, CFAR, Anna Salamon, Alex Zhu, and many others for mentorship and support.